md-abu-kayser/route-driven-spa/README.md

 ---

-**This repository is a focused demo for modern React Router usage and can be used as a base for progressive enhancement, route-driven code splitting and UX-focused data loading.**
+- This repository is a focused demo for modern React Router usage and can be used as a base for progressive route-driven code splitting and UX-focused data loading.\*\*

----

 **Thank you for reviewing this project!**